Our Services

 Helpful Resources

-Chronic relationship anxiety is often rooted in anxious attachment, where a sensitized threat system misreads normal partner behavior as danger, fueling a reassurance-seeking loop that strains love and can harm sleep, immunity, and blood pressure; there are several factors to consider, so see below to understand more.
+Chronic relationship anxiety is often driven by anxious attachment, in which a sensitized threat system misreads normal partner behavior as danger.
+This triggers a reassurance-seeking loop that can strain love and harm sleep, immunity, and blood pressure.

 If so, you're not "crazy."
 You're likely experiencing patterns explained by attachment theory — a well-established psychological framework that shows how early relationships shape how we connect in adulthood.